 Effective Bowel Care Management

-Drinking water is essential to both your bowel and bladder management program, helps keep your bowel moving, and reduces the risk of constipation making it easier to empty your bowel and bladder.
-Drinking two or more quarts of water a day is ideal.
+Fluid intake is essential to both a bowel and bladder management program.
+Adequate non-diuretic fluid intake helps keep stool moving through the gastrointestinal tract and reduces the risk of constipation.
+Drinking two or more quarts of water a day is ideal

 Eat Fiber-Rich Foods